Get financial adviser coach blog updates via email.

 by Tony Vidler The classic urgent AND important dilemma: your best client is on the phone talking to you.
 An incoming call from your top Centre-of-Influence comes in while talking to your best client.
 Do you “end and accept” – hanging up on your best client?
 Do you ignore your COI?
 Are you […]

-by Tony Vidler Professionals underestimate the importance of frequent contact with clients and prospective clients.
-“Frequent contact” does of course mean being in touch often.
-How often is often enough though?
-For a long while the mantra was “be in touch every 90 days”, and that was in a time of expensively printed paper […]
+by Tony Vidler Advisers underestimate the importance of frequent client contact and “Frequent contact” is in itself a phrase that is interpreted differently amongst advisers.
+So how often is “frequent”?
+How often is often enough?
+For a long while the mantra was “be in touch every 90 days”, but that was in a […]